jaelynnkim-data/nlp-trend-analysis-tool/README.md

 value propositions of their portfolio companies.
 Despite the critical nature of this research, Tilia did not have an established approach to systematically gather and analyze research data.
 This often resulted in significant time spent in manually reading earnings call transcripts and investing in consulting with industry professionals.
-Manually eviewing eight years' worth of transcripts from just ten companies took a single employee at Tilia approximately 26 working days dedicated solely to reading.
+Manually reviewing eight years' worth of transcripts from just ten companies took a single employee at Tilia approximately 26 working days dedicated solely to reading.
 Even after this extensive effort, the memory retention of the information and accuracy of their summary was not guaranteed.
 To address these challenges, this project leveraged advanced natural language processing